List of supporting Arrow characters: Cecil Adams / The Count / Count Vertigo

 Cecil Adams / The Count / Count Vertigo (portrayed by Seth Gabel) is the dealer of the deadly narcotic known as Vertigo.
 Having already hated The Count for his sister Thea's Vertigo addiction, Oliver kills the drug lord in season two when The Count is holding Felicity hostage.
 In the fifth season's episode, "Kapiushon", his real name is revealed to be Cecil Adams.

-Onyx Adams

-Onyx Adams (portrayed by Chastity Dotson) is a former League of Assassins member and a former CIA black ops member.

 Ruvé Adams

 Ruvé Adams (portrayed by Janet Kidder) is the wife of Damien Darhk who shares his ambitions and campaigns against Oliver for mayor of Star City.
 She wins the election and becomes mayor after Oliver drops out of the race.
-She is held captive by Lonnie Machin, who stabs her in the chest with an arrow.
+In "Lost in the Flood", she is held captive by Lonnie Machin, who stabs her in the chest with an arrow.
 Unable to move, she is crushed by falling debris from the destruction of Darhk's nuclear bomb shelter.
 Before she dies, she asks Oliver to save her daughter.